Avondsch/Avondsch/README.md

 ## Hello!👋

-My name is Muhil, I am a junior high student studying in India.
-I love programming, especially low level experimentations, I mostly enjoy writing backend stuff.
-I am also a massive advocate of the cloud and I am learning about aws.
-Currently I am learning Java, clojure, and emacs.
+My name is Muhil, I am a junior high student living in India.
+I love programming and experimentation, especially tinkering with low level intricacies.
+My primary language of choice is rust, and i do know C/C++ and Typescript.
+I am an emacs enjoyer as well, and love emacs lisp and lisp in general.
+Currently i am learning Java, clojure, and emacs (you never stop learning emacs).
+I love linux (no i will not call it Gahnu/linux), so much so that i havent touched a windows computer in over 3 years now.
+I use NixOS as my distro of choice, sometimes i do end up in fedora or gentoo linux.

 Technologies i use: